kyun9/MStock/README.md

    rsource.allAnalysis='{Folder_location}/Rsource/All_Analysis.R', encoding = 'UTF-8'
    ```

+4. Install the library related to the R source

-4. Run the Rserve (at the installation location)
+5. Run the Rserve (at the installation location)

    ```bash
    $ Rserve --RS-encoding utf8
    ```

-5. [Add server from Tomcat v9.0 in Eclipse] - [Start the server]
+6. [Add server from Tomcat v9.0 in Eclipse] - [Start the server]